-In this week’s Meet Our Tutors, we caught up with Mark Aitken, who teaches on two of our courses – Ideas for Successful Scriptwriting, which has dates available this summer, and Film and Fine Art.
+In this week’s Meet Our Tutors, we caught up with Mark Aitken, who teaches on three of our courses – Ideas for Successful Scriptwriting, Ideas for Successful Photography, and Film and Fine Art.

 What are you most passionate about?

 I’m fascinated about developing ideas – where they come from and the alchemy that keeps them fresh.
 It took me a long time to appreciate that new ideas really orginate in an ether that we all have access to.
 I don’t subscribe to the idea of the ‘creative genius’.
 We all have potential to inspire and create.
 With a little support we can go a long way.